tonythomas01/blog/_posts/2015-07-08-just-moved-to-jekyll.md

 tags: [ 'moved to Jekyll']
 ---

-This would probably be my first blog after movign to Jekyll, and I need to tell you that I'm happy about it :) Its great for me to type in my favourite text editor ( sublime_text as of now ) my blog entries, and publishing the same in quite few steps.
+This would probably be my first blog after moving to Jekyll, and I need to tell you that I'm happy about it :) Its great for me to type in my favourite text editor ( sublime_text as of now ) my blog entries, and publishing the same in quite few steps.

 Things I love about this model of blogging:
 * I can blog in low bandwidth
 * No more clutters from free/paid freemium services
-* Easy custom domain integreation
+* Easy custom domain integration

-and more imporatantly,
+and more importantly,

 		This block looks too great, and simple to create ( just 3 tabs )